qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 -------
 - The fitting is basically a GUI for `lmfit <https://lmfit.github.io/lmfit-py/>`__, with almost all built-in models implemented.
 See `here for a description of each model/function <https://lmfit.github.io/lmfit-py/builtin_models.html>`__.
 - To limit the fitting range, fill out the Xmin and Xmax fields, OR, click twice on the plot area.
 Lower limit first, upper limit second.
 Further clicks will move the closest limit to the click position.
 - You almost always need to provide some 'Input info'; might be the polynomial order, or the number of peaks to fit.
-The info is given in the box at the bottom of the window.
+The description in the Information box will guide you.
-- Optionally, you can provide an initial guess for the fit parameters; see the info box for how to format your inputs correctly. `The initial guess can be very important <https://qcodespp.github.io/offline_plotting.html#a-note-about-fitting>`__.
+- Optionally, you can provide an initial guess for the fit parameters. `The initial guess can be very important <https://qcodespp.github.io/offline_plotting.html#a-note-about-fitting>`__.
 - If there is not a model suited to your needs, use 'User input'/'Expression'. `You can input anything you want and fit it! <https://lmfit.github.io/lmfit-py/builtin_models.html#lmfit.models.ExpressionModel>`__
 - The 'custom' models include some fits relevant for electron transport, using ``lmfit.Model`` `(docs) <https://lmfit.github.io/lmfit-py/model.html>`__.
 If you have a working ``Model`` for a function not included here, feel free to `contact me via github or email <https://github.com/qcodespp/qcodespp>`__ (or even better, make a pull request!) and I will include it.
 - 'Save fit result' saves the fit result using ``lmfit.model.save_modelresult`` `(docs) <https://lmfit.github.io/lmfit-py/model.html#lmfit.model.save_modelresult>`__.
 You can use ``lmfit.model.load_modelresult('file_location')`` `(docs) <https://lmfit.github.io/lmfit-py/model.html#lmfit.model.load_modelresult>`__ to load the fit result into a notebook for further analysis.